joshuadavidthomas/zed-django/README.md

 }
 ```

-This matches any file with `.dj.` in the name (e.g., `.dj.html`, `.dj.xml`, `.dj.md`) and gives you maximum flexibility to use Django templates with any file extension anywhere.
+This matches any file with `.dj.` in the name (e.g., `.dj.html`, `.dj.xml`, `.dj.md`), allowing you to use Django templates with any file extension anywhere in your project.

 ### Using an Alternative Language Server